Bang Bang Sauce

 How to Make Bang Bang Sauce

-• Get the right chili sauce.
+• Use the right chili sauce.
 Thai Sweet Chili Sauce is thick and sweet.
-If you use a chili paste or sauce that doesn’t have this sweetness, it will be super spicy.
+If you use a chili paste or sauce that doesn’t have this sweetness, expect an extra-spicy Bang Bang sauce.

-• Make it the classic way.
+• Make it the original way.
 That means using all mayonnaise instead of Greek yogurt.
 It’s definitely a richer condiment this way, but then you can enjoy it dairy-free.
+Bang Bang sauce made with only mayo will also last longer in the fridge than a sauce that contains yogurt.

 FIngers holding an onion ring over a bowl of bang bang dipping sauce with some of the sauce on it.